Sasino97/gta-cnr-wiki/ddguide/managing.md

 # Drug Dealer Guide - Managing Drugs
 The job menu will help you keep track of everything related to your stock.

-To access your drug dealer job menu, Press 'M' or left middle button and select "Job Menu".
+To access your drug dealer job menu, Press 'M' or the Select button and select "Job Menu".

 #### Stock: Sales Inventory